 - Charging cellphones and/or devices

-- Blasting music
+- Playing music

-- Stop and go / rush-hour traffic
+- Stopping and going in rush-hour traffic

-The solution is easing the burden on your car.
-Start with your A/C and radio OFF.
-This will help your battery out immensely.
-If your vehicle climate control has an “auto” or re-circulation setting, use it.
+- If your vehicle climate control has an “auto” or re-circulation setting, use it.
 This can also help keep the load off of your vehicle’s electrical system.